 TunTrust implements rigorous authentication requirements to ensure that the identity of the Applicant is proven.
-This includes thorough identity validation at one of these processes: certificate application, certificate issuance, subject device provisioning.
+This includes thorough identity validation at one of these processes: Certificate application, Certificate issuance, subject device provisioning.

-An identity validation of an individual Subscriber (or Subject if it differs from the Subscriber) for issuance of a certificate, includes the following:
+An identity validation of an individual Subscriber for the issuance of a Certificate, includes the following:

-- The Subscriber must be physically present in front of a PVPO during subject device provisioning or use a Video Verification Service while submitting his certificate Application which provides equivalent assurance to physical presence. - The Subscriber must provide for verification a valid and authentic ID photo (including national identity card, passport or residence permit), - TunTrust RA verifies the authenticity and validity of the provided identity proof according to this CP/CPS.
+- The Subscriber must be physically present in front of a RapidPost Agent (or its equivalent in other countries) during the QSCD provisioning. - The Subscriber must provide, for verification purposes, a valid and authentic ID card (Tunisian national identity card, passport or residence permit).